 Setting up Dropbox folder and associate it with a grade item

-The D2L Dropbox folder is an assignment submission folder where students upload completed assignments such as document, graphic, audio, and video, files.
+The Brightspace Dropbox folder is an where students upload assignments such as documents, images, audio and video files.
 A separate Dropbox folder is required for each assessment item submission.
-Linking each Dropbox Folder to the associated Gradebook assessment item guarantees that grades assigned in the Dropbox folder are automatically transferred to Gradebook.
-Ensure that you have created an Assessment Item in Gradebook for each Dropbox folder before getting started.
+Linking each Dropbox Folder to the associated Gradebook assessment item guarantees that grades assigned in the Dropbox folder are automatically published to Gradebook.

-We will create a Dropbox folder for a term paper:
+We will create a Dropbox folder for a term paper grade item:

 1. In the Navigation Bar, click Assessments.
 In the dropdown menu, click Dropbox.